-The temple is made of black marble, all smooth surfaces, and blank unless described otherwise.
-Although there are windows to the temple, they now face out on solid rock beneath the earth.
+The temple is made of black marble, all smooth surfaces.
+The air is breathable, but a stale, musty, and above all else dead smell hangs in the air.
+Although there were windows to the temple, some of ornamental glass, they shattered when the temple was buried, and now face out on solid rock beneath the earth.
 The only way in or out that remains is the portal created using the key.

-The portal sheds enough light to illuminate the entrance corridor.
+The silver portal sheds enough light to illuminate the entrance corridor.
 Elsewhere the temple is absolutely dark, and the player characters will not some source of light to explore it.
 This potentially makes stealth difficult.
+Indeed, most sources of light will draw the undead.
 Needless to say, the undead within the temple have no difficulty seeing in the dark.